 How to price your tender: Tips for pricing tenders

 One of the most important and challenging tasks during your tender response process will be in pricing the tender (pricing the bid).
-You may be asking "how do I work out our tender price?"
-There is no straight answer because every tender is different.
-Here at Australian Tenders, we can only provide you with pricing strategies to help you get started.
+As to what the price should be, there is no straight answer because every tender is different.
+Below are some pricing strategies to help you get started.

 Tips for Pricing Tenders: